Circuit and Operations : NZPI radio is 123.5mhz, MBZ

 Mayday Calls: If heard, write down everything starting with the location.
 Do not reply by radio beyond ‘Mayday acknowledged’.
 Unless you hear the situation resolved quickly, phone 111 and advise, “I am at West Auckland Airport Parakai and have heard a mayday call from an aircraft saying …… “.
 Relay the Mayday to anyone in the air so that they can investigate and they can advise the Air Traffic Control at NZAA or NZWP.

 Noise: Noise abatement procedures are mandatory, with propeller tips kept sub-sonic at all times except when required for flight safety.
 If doing repetitive flights vary the turning points and flight path.
 Noisy aircraft will need to fit extra sound reduction gear if quietness can't be achieved operationally.

 Booking Aircraft: Be considerate of other pilots by booking Waap aircraft for the time required only.
 E.g. if intending to start a briefing at 2pm, book the aircraft from 2:30 so someone does not cut their flight short only to see the aircraft sit on the ground for time that they would have used.
-The booking website, www.flybook.co.nz, is available at no charge for syndicates and flight training.
+Pages on the booking website, www.flybook.co.nz, are also available at no charge to syndicates and flight training organisations.

 Commercial Operations: These require prior approval from the Airport Management.
 Flight training originating from the Airport is considered a commercial use.
 Hiring out of aircraft to someone other than a ‘Named Pilot’ on more than one day a month is considered commercial use.

-CPLs, ATPLs and Instructors should not hesitate to take command if they see an unsafe situation developing.
+CPLs, ATPLs and Instructors should not hesitate to take command if they see or hear an unsafe situation developing.